khaoularj/wireframing/README.md

 Buttons for actions like "Sign Up" or "Book Now" and placeholders for dynamic content, such as search bars or dropdown menus.

 ## Types of Wireframes
-1. **Low-Fidelity Wireframes**
+1. **Low-Fidelity Wireframes**:
   Basic sketches focusing on structure and layout without visual details.
   Use: Early stages to brainstorm and communicate ideas quickly.
   Example: Grayscale layout with placeholders for text and buttons.

-3. **High-Fidelity Wireframes**
+2. **High-Fidelity Wireframes**:
   Detailed designs closer to the final look, including colors and typography.
   Use: Later stages to refine details and gather user feedback.
   Example: Polished layout with styled navigation and interactive elements.

 ===> The type of wirframe in the link is: High-Fidelity Wireframe